Cost of Living in BANGKOK: How much do you need?

 Of course it’s not for everyone, I can understand a lot of people wouldn’t feel like driving here in Bangkok.
 But honestly, once you get used to it and how people drive, it’s really not that bad.

 Oh yeah and I don’t drive when I go out.
 For obvious reasons.
 Sometime I also take a cab when I have stuff to carry or when I'm with my friends..

-I’m looking at maybe up to 2,000฿ a month, with my motorbike 95% of the time, a few cab rides, some Motorbike taxi and BTS when there’s traffic or I can’t the bike.
+So that's maybe up to 2,000฿ each month, with my motorbike 95% of the time, a few cab rides, some Motorbike taxi and BTS when there’s traffic or I can’t the bike.

 Transportation: 2,000 ฿